 New Apartments.
 The Largo City Commission will consider a development agreement for 342 apartments on the site of the former Largo Crossroads Mall.
 The apartment complex would be on the southeast corner of US- 19 and Roosevelt Boulevard.

 The developer, Pollack Partners, wants a density of 24-units per acre instead of 15-units per acre.
-The amount of available land was reduced because part of the land will now be used for stormwater retention and will be owned by a property owner's association.
+The because part of the land will now be used for stormwater retention and will be owned by a property owner's association.
 The developer also wants a reduction in the number of parking spaces and partial credits for impact fees.

 Water Quality.
 The commission will consider an agreement with Pinellas County and the City of Clearwater, which will address water quality in the Allen's Creek Watershed.
 The plan would work to reduce the amount of pollutants going into the Old Tampa Bay from an 5,600-acre urbanized area.
 Largo's share of the project would cost about $113,327.50.